 Coronavirus: what's it doing to the car industry?

-Factory shutdowns, staff working from home and event disruptions: we round up how coronavirus is impacting the car industry and its workers
+Factory shutdowns, staff working from home and event disruptions and the fight back: we round up how coronavirus is impacting the car industry and its workers

 Almost no corner of the world is untouched by the coronavirus.
 The COVID-19 pandemic has been described by the UK Prime Minister as “the worst public health crisis for a generation.”

 The wellbeing of friends, family members and fellow human beings is clearly the first concern, but after that the global economy, which influences and underpins so many aspects of modern life, must be considered.

 The car industry, as one of the most international and interconnected industries in the world, is perhaps more exposed to the effects of coronavirus than many other businesses.
 We saw in March, for example, that new car registrations in the UK fell by 44.4 per cent, leaving them at the lowest level seen since the 1990s.

 Here, we look at the impact coronavirus is having on the car industry, taking in everything from how factories, dealerships and businesses are affected, to which events have been cancelled, and how car makers are offering their services to help in the fight against the virus.

 You won’t find any health information here - visit the Government’s official pages for that - but you will find an overview of how one of the largest, most global industries is being impacted by the coronavirus...

 Car factories reopen; dealers to follow as early as 1 June

 The UK has now passed the peak of the coronavirus and the Government has started to ease some of the lockdown measures.
 Many car factories have been planning to reopen with social distancing measures in place for some time and they are now allowed to go ahead with this, as the Government is actively encouraging anyone who cannot work from home to travel to their place of work, avoiding public transport if at all possible.